jactools/dq-docker/README.md

 - `pyproject.toml` is the canonical source of the package version.
 - CI includes `.github/scripts/update_pyproject_version.py` and workflows to increment the patch version and run tests.
 The PR workflow installs `toml` so the version script can run.

+### Notable changes in this release (0.2.21)

+- Preserve `run_name` metadata: the runtime now constructs and passes a typed `RunIdentifier` (when available) into Great Expectations `Checkpoint.run()` so `run_name` is preserved in validation JSON and Data Docs.
+- Requirements alignment: `requirements.txt` and optional `requirements-*.txt` files are now generated/reconciled from `pyproject.toml`; see `requirements-adls.txt` and `requirements-delta.txt` for data-source extras.
+- CI: optional ADLS extras installation controlled by `RUN_ADLS_TESTS=true` to avoid bloating default CI runs while allowing integration tests when explicitly requested.

 ## Serving Data Docs (nginx)